Property Tax Assessing

 The property tax is based on two elements; the value of the property, and the millage rate at which the values are taxed.
 The value of the property is determined through the assessing process.
 Millage rates are determined by authorized government units and voter approved millages.
 Property taxes are charges to taxpayers for the costs of governmental programs and services that benefit the general public and to finance public improvements, such as a road project or new fire station.
 Please refer to the property tax overview page for more information.
-Williams Township contracts with Paul Arnold of Arnold Assessing to provide assessing services in the township.
+Williams Township contracts with Assessment Pros to provide assessing services in the township.

 There are many local governmental units with the authority to levy taxes: townships, villages, cities, school districts, intermediate school districts, community colleges, district libraries, and special taxing authorities, such as downtown development authorities.

 However, there are only two governmental units with the authority to assess property: townships and cities.
 Villages are required to have assessment rolls, but villages do not assess property because all property in a village is within a township, so the village assessments must be identical to those set by the township assessor.

 All taxable property within a township must be annually assessed by the township supervisor or other assessor (MCL 211.10) who is certified as qualified by the State Assessors Board.
 (MCL 211.10d)

 Highlights of the Assessing Calendar

 Annually, the assessor shall prepare an assessment roll that describes all taxable real and personal property in the township as of December 31 and its assessed and taxable values.